 What follows is an overview of how we look after your information and why.
 We’re also happy to answer specific questions you may have.
 Please email us via email@example.com.

-4. We’re especially sensitive when engaging vulnerable children and adults through our services and through our fundraising.
+We’re especially sensitive when engaging vulnerable children and adults through our services, fundraising or policy, campaigns and communications activity.

 When will we ask you for information?

 We may collect personal information (e.g. your name, number or address) from you when you:

 Enquire about or access our advice and support services

 Engage in our policy, campaigns and communications activity (sometimes referred to as our ‘participation’ work in this statement)

 Share your views with us through research or consultation work

 Enquire about or book our training and/or consultancy services